grafana/tutorials/content/tutorials/grafana-fundamentals.md

 - In the **Query editor**, enter the query from earlier and then press Enter:

 ```
+sum(rate(tns_request_duration_seconds_count[5m])) by(route)
 ```

-- In the **Legend** field, enter "{{route}}" to rename the time series in the legend.
+- In the **Legend** field, enter `{{route}}` to rename the time series in the legend.
 The graph legend updates when you click outside the field.
+  Four icons on the left allow you to navigate between the **Queries**, **Visualization**, **General**, and **Alert** tabs.
+Hover your mouse over the icons to see the name of each tab.
-- Click the **General** panel tab, and change the title to "Traffic".
+- In the **General** tab, change the title to `Traffic`.
-- Click the arrow in the top-left corner to go back to the dashboard view.
+- Click the **Go Back** arrow in the top-left corner to go back to the dashboard view.
-- Click the **Save dashboard** icon at the top of the dashboard, to save your dashboard.
+- Click the **Save dashboard** (disk) icon at the top of the dashboard to save your dashboard.
+- Enter a name in the **New name** field and then click **Save**.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Annotate events" %}}

-Whenever things go bad, it can be invaluable to understand the context in which the system failed.
-Time of last deploy, or database migration can offer insight into what might have caused an outage.
-Annotations lets you add custom events to your graphs.

-- To manually add an annotation, left-click anywhere in your graph, and click **Add annotation**.
-- In the **Description** box, type "Migrated user database".
-- In the **Tags** box, type "migration".

-Grafana also lets you annotate a time interval, through _region annotations_.

-- While pressing Ctrl (or Cmd on macOS), click and drag across the graph using your left mouse button.
-- In the **Description** box, type "Performed load tests".
-- In the **Tags** box, type "testing".
+We monitor systems for many reasons, but a common use case is to monitor systems that might go down.

 Adding annotations to your dashboards is a great way to communicate important events to the rest of your team.

+When things go bad, it often helps if you understand the context in which the system failed.
+Time of last deploy, system changes, or database migration can offer insight into what might have caused an outage.
+Annotations allow you to add custom events to your graphs.

+In the next part of the tutorial, we will simulate some common use cases that someone would add annotations for.

+- To manually add an annotation, click anywhere in your graph, then click **Add annotation**.
+- In **Description**, enter **Migrated user database**.
+- In **Tags**, enter **migration**.
+- Click **Save**.
+  Grafana adds your annotation to the graph.
+Hover your mouse over the base of the annotation to read the text.

+((Marcus - Since we are having them tag the annotations, you might want to demonstrate how to use them, or at least explain what they do.))
+Grafana also lets you annotate a time interval, with _region annotations_.

+Add a region annotation.

+- Press Ctrl (or Cmd on macOS), then click and drag across the graph to select an area.
+- In **Description**, enter **Performed load tests**.
+- In **Tags**, enter **testing**.
+((In case you wondered, I'm changing "type" to "enter" because there are multiple ways to input the value.
+If we specify type, then they might think they cannot copy and paste.
+In reality, we don't care how they get the value there, so we say "enter."))

-Manually annotating your dashboard is fine for those one-off events.
-For regularly occurring events, such as deploying a new release, Grafana supports querying annotations from one of your data sources:
+Manually annotating your dashboard is fine for those single events.
+For regularly occurring events, such as deploying a new release, Grafana supports querying annotations from one of your data sources.
+Let's create an annotation using the Loki data source we added earlier.

-- Select **Dashboard settings** from the top of the dashboard view.
+((One hallmark of tutorials is friendly language like this.
+We hold their hand and walk them through what we are doing and why.))

+- At the top of the dashboard, click the **Dashboard settings** (gear) icon. ((It would be so much better if we could just embed small images of the icons in the text.))
-- Click **Annotations**, then **New Annotation Query**.
+- In Annotations, click **Add Annotation Query**.
+- In **Name**, enter **Errors**.
-- In the **Name** box, type "Errors".
+- In **Data source**, select **Loki**.
-- Select "Loki" from the **Data source** drop down.
-- In the **Query** box, type a LogQL query:
+- In **Query**, enter the following query:

 ```
 {filename="/var/log/tns-app.log"} |= "error"
 ```

+- Click **Add**.
+Grafana displays the Annotations list, with your new annotation.
-- Click **Add** and go back to your dashboard.
+- Click the **Go back** arrow to return to your dashboard.

-The log lines returned by your query are now displayed as annotations in the graph.
+The log lines returned by your query are now displayed as annotations in the graph. ((Am I supposed to be seeing new annotations?
+I do not see any in my Traffic graph.))

 {{% /tutorials/step %}}
 {{% tutorials/step title="Set up an alert" %}}

-Alerts allows you to identify problems in your system moments after they occur.
+Alerts allow you to identify problems in your system moments after they occur.
 By quickly identifying unintended changes in your system, you can minimize disruptions to your services.

-Configuring alerting consists of two parts: _Alert rules_ and _notification channels_.
+Alerts consists of two parts:
+* _Alert rules_ - When the alert is triggered.
 Alert rules are defined by one or more _conditions_ that are regularly evaluated by Grafana.
-Whenever the conditions of an alert rule are met, the Grafana notifies the channels configured for that alert.
+* _Notification channel_ - How the alert is delivered.
+When the conditions of an alert rule are met, the Grafana notifies the channels configured for that alert.

 ### Configure a notification channel
+((Just above, we list the parts of an alert as alert rules and notification channels.
+If possible, we should perform the tasks in the same order.
+If not possible, then we should rewrite the points above so they make sense in the reverse order.))

-In this step, you'll be sending alerts using _web hooks_.
-To be able to test your alerts, you first need to have a place to send them:
+In this step, you'll send alerts using _web hooks_.
+To test your alerts, you first need to have a place to send them.

 - Browse to [requestbin.com](https://requestbin.com)
-- Unselect **Private (requires log in)**, and click **Create Request Bin**.
+- Clear the **Private (requires log in)** check box, then click **Create Request Bin**.
-- You request bin is now waiting for the first request.
+  You request bin is now waiting for the first request.
 - Copy the endpoint URL.

-Next, you'll configure a notification channel for web hooks, to send notifications to your Request Bin:
+Next, configure a notification channel for web hooks to send notifications to your Request Bin.

-- In the side bar, click **Alerting** -> **Notification channels**.
+- In the side bar, hover your cursor over the **Alerting** (bell) icon and then click **Notification channels**. ((When I did this, Grafana asked if I wanted to Save my time range.
+I clicked Discard, hope that was the right choice. ))
 - Click **Add channel**.
-- In the **Name** box, type RequestBin.
+- In **Name**, type **RequestBin**.
-- In the **Type** box, select "webhook".
+- In **Type**, select **webhook**.
-- In the **Url** box, paste the endpoint to your request bin.
+- In **Url**, paste the endpoint to your request bin.
 - Click **Send Test** to send a test alert to your request bin.
+- Click **Save**.
+Grafana displays a list of your existing notification channels.
+  ((Okay...now what?
+What should I see?))

 ### Configure an alert rule

 Now that Grafana knows how to notify you, it's time to set up an alert rule:

-- Go to the dashboard you just created, and **Edit** the Traffic panel.
+- Go to the dashboard you just created. ((Need instructions for how to navigate there from the Notification channels list.))
+- Click the Traffic panel title and then type **e**.
+This keyboard shortcut opens the panel in edit mode.
 - Click the bell icon to the left of the panel editor to access the settings for alerting.
-- In the **Name** box, type "My alert".
+- Click **Create Alert**.
+- In **Name**, enter **My alert**.
-- In the **Evaluate every** box, type "5s".
-For the purpose of this tutorial, the evaluation interval is intentionally shorter than what's recommended, to make it easier to test.
+- In **Evaluate every**, type **5s**.
+For the purpose of this tutorial, the evaluation interval is intentionally shorter than what's recommended to make it easier to test. ((This begs the question, what is recommended?
+Where would I find that?))
-- In the **For** box, type "0m".
+- In **For**, enter **0m**. ((What does 0m do?
+Make it last forever?))
+- In the Conditions section, you can change the white text by clicking it and then choosing a new option or typing text in the blank field.
-- Change the alert condition to:
+  Change the alert condition to:

 ```
 WHEN last() OF query(A, 1m, now) IS ABOVE 0.2
 ```

-This condition will evaluate whether the last value of any of the time series from one minute back is more than 0.2 requests per second.
+This condition evaluates whether the last value of any of the time series from one minute back is more than 0.2 requests per second.

-- Under **Notification**, click the plus sign (+) next to **Send to**.
+- In the Notifications section, click the plus sign (+) next to **Send to** and then click **RequestBin**.
-- Select the notification channel you configured earlier.
-- Go back to the dashboard, and save the changes you've made.
+- Click the **Go back** arrow and then click the **Save dashboard** icon.
+- Enter a note to describe your changes.
+Something like, **Added My alert**.
+Notes like this are optional, but can be useful when trying to understand changes made to dashboards over time.

 You now have an alert set up to send a notification using a web hook.
 See if you can trigger it by generating some traffic on the sample application.

 - Browse to [localhost:8081](http://localhost:8081).
 - Refresh the page repeatedly to generate traffic.

-When Grafana triggers the alert, it sends a request to the web hook you set up earlier.
+  When Grafana triggers the alert, it sends a request to the web hook you set up earlier. ((I did this, it did not generate an alert.))
 - Browse to the Request Bin you created earlier, to inspect the alert notification.

 ### Pause an alert

 Once you've acknowledged an alert, consider pausing it.
 This can be useful to avoid sending subsequent alerts, while you work on a fix.

-- In the side bar, click **Alerting** -> **Alert Rules**.
+- In the Grafana side bar, hover your cursor over the **Alerting** icon and then click **Alert Rules**.
 All the alert rules configured so far are listed, along with their current state.
 - Find your alert in the list, and click the **Pause** icon on the right.
 The **Pause** icon turns into a **Play** icon.
 - Click the **Play** icon to resume evaluation of your alert.

-Read more about [alert rules](https://grafana.com/docs/grafana/latest/alerting/rules/) and [notification channels](https://grafana.com/docs/grafana/latest/alerting/notifications/).

 {{% /tutorials/step %}}
 {{% tutorials/step title="Congratulations" %}}

 Congratulations, you made it to the end of this tutorial!

+Read more about [alert rules](https://grafana.com/docs/grafana/latest/alerting/rules/) and [notification channels](https://grafana.com/docs/grafana/latest/alerting/notifications/).
+((This ending is very short and abrupt.
+Maybe link to the next suggested tutorial in the series?
+Now that I completed this, what should I do next?))

 {{% /tutorials/step %}}